 Employers are required to provide safe working environments for employees, including limiting their exposure to dangerous materials like asbestos.
 When employers fail to follow OSHA safety protocols, workers exposed to asbestos may be able to file a legal claim against them.

 Unfortunately, mesothelioma has a long latency period.
 This means that many victims are not diagnosed until up to 20 to 30 years after they have been exposed to asbestos.
 This can make it more difficult to hold an employer accountable for asbestos exposure, but certainly not impossible.
 In the past, employers usually did not take steps to prevent asbestos exposure.
+Personal injury law can help victims pursue legal action for damages caused by an employer’s negligence.

 Working with an attorney, there are several routes you may be able to take to recover compensation.
 This could include a lawsuit against the manufacturers of asbestos or asbestos-containing products, building owners, contractors, and other entities.